The Clear Edge

 Structure 1: Referral partnership

-Partner refers clients to you.
-You pay a referral fee (ten to twenty percent of the first-year revenue, typically).
-Partner gets: New revenue stream with zero delivery burden.
-You get: Warm leads from a trusted source.
+Partner refers clients to you, and you pay a referral fee, typically ten to twenty percent of first-year revenue.
+The partner gains a new revenue stream with no delivery work, and you gain warm leads from a trusted source.

-Works best for: Complementary service providers serving the same audience at different stages.
+Works best for complementary service providers who serve the same audience at different stages.

 Structure 2: Affiliate partnership